Text and photo by Monsi A. Serrano

 In his desire to realize interconnectivity throughout the archipelagic reaches of the Philippines, Department of Information and Communications Technology (DICT) Acting Secretary Eliseo Rio, Jr. is seeking an act of the President to streamline the process of approval for building common towers.

-Rio said the best and fastest way to achieve interconnectivity in the country is through an executive order from President Duterte to fast-track support infrastructure for the telecommunications industry much in the same speed of his “Build, Build, Build” program.
+Rio said the best and fastest way to achieve interconnectivity in the country is through an executive order from President Duterte to fast-track support infrastructure for the telecommunications industry much at the same speed as his “Build, Build, Build” program.

 Connectivity for every Filipino

 Rio said he wants to be able to leave a legacy in the DICT and he knows that he shares the same advocacy with the President.
 “President Duterte wants every Filipino to be connected even in the countryside,” he said.

 However, Rio added: “In as much as we want to make this happen, so many obstructions come along the way.
 For instance, in subdivision residents don’t like it because of the perceived danger of radiation.
 But look at Quezon City where you see a lot of transmitter towers of various TV and radio networks.
 These are more powerful than cell sites in terms of emission of radiation, and the cellphones are more direct.”

 Rio explained that it is a big turn-off to investors if government processes take a year because they demand a reasonable time for their return of investment (ROI).

 “We have ARTA (Anti-Red Tape Act) law now, and let those who make it difficult and the agencies that cause of delay be prosecuted to avoid unnecessary problems.
 By doing that, investors would be delighted because the Philippine government means business,” he said.

 “If there is an Executive Order coming from the President, those who would be the cause of unjustified delays will be held accountable.
 Down in the municipality level, the issue is how they will tax it,” he added.